 It’s served hot, ready in only 30 minutes, and is a comforting addition to a warm flour tortilla for a satisfying lunch or dinner.
 Alternatively, it can be served as an appetizer (almost like queso fundido) with homemade tortilla chips and frozen margaritas for all of your friends!

 Rajas (rah-Has) translates to “strips” in English, and Rajas con Crema refers to sliced poblano peppers strips in cream sauce.

 Some recipes call for lots of cream to be added, like cream cheese, sour cream, or heavy whipping cream.
 And others call for the addition of fresh corn kernels.

 To keep things simple while achieving the best flavor, I’m leaving out the corn and letting the poblanos shine through, as well as using Mexican crema and Oaxaca cheese.
 (Can’t find these ingredients near you?
 See my recommend substitutions below.)

 Ingredients You Need

-- Mexican crema – Use store bought or homemade.
+- Mexican crema: Use store-bought or homemade.
 I highly recommend using Mexican crema if you can find it.
-More and more large grocery stores are starting to carry it in the dairy aisle near the cheeses and milks.
+More and more large grocery stores are carrying it in the dairy aisle near the cheeses and milks.

 How to Make Rajas con Crema